Aspose/releases.aspose.com/content/en/page/javascript-cpp/release-notes/2026/aspose-page-for-javascript-cpp-26-7-release-notes.md

 ## Major Features

-Added a function `AsposePSGetBoundingBox` tat extract bounding box of eps image, and `AsposePSExtractText` that extract text from PS-document.
+Added a function `AsposePSGetPageCount` , and `AsposeXPSGetPageCount` that get pages count of PS and XPS document.

 ## Public API and Backwards Incompatible Changes